Austria-Hungary

 Some of these ships were ceded after World War I to Italy, where they were scrapped and the guns then used as coastal artillery and on pontoon GM269.

 Nomenclature note: The lengths of these guns were identical, the differences as noted in their designations was strictly the result of the way that each nation measured barrel length.
-See "Definitions and Information about Naval Guns" for further information.
+See "Definitions and Information about Naval Guns" for further details.

 Gun Characteristics

-Designation Austria-Hungary: 19 cm/42 (7.48") Skoda
+Designation Austria-Hungary: 19 cm/42 (7.48") Škoda

-Italy: 190 mm/39 (7.48") Skoda
+Italy: 190 mm/39 (7.48") Škoda

 Italy: Pontoon GM269 and coastal artillery

-Date Of Design N/A
+Date Of Design 1903

 Date In Service 1905

-Gun Weight 12.5 tons (12.7 mt)
+Gun Weight 12.5 tons (12.7 mt) with breech

 Gun Length oa about 315 in (8.000 m)